ydataai/ydata-profiling/README.md

     conda install pandas-profiling

-I haven't found yet if it is possible to upload it to the main repo (to just be able to type 'conda install pandas-profiling').
-Please give me a ping if you have done this.

 ### From source

 Download the source code by cloning the repo or by pressing 'Download ZIP' on this page.
 Install by navigating to the proper directory and running